 - the disclosure must be in writing in a document that consists solely of the disclosure and should not include any kind of waiver or release of liability for obtaining the report.

-If you have applied for employment and a background report was obtained without proper disclosures and authorization, contact us for a free consultation.
+If you have applied for employment and a background report was obtained without proper disclosures and authorization, contact us for a free consultation with an employment lawyer.

 For an employer or potential employer to take an adverse action, such as not hiring you or terminating your employment, because of information contained within a background report, it must provide a notice informing you that employment may be denied or terminated because of information containing in the background report.
 The employer must also provide a copy of the report and a summary of rights under the FCRA and provide information such as what actions to take if the background report information is inaccurate.